5 Secret Islands in Florida

 We've rounded up a handful of lesser-known islands like Matlacha and Cayo Costa off of Florida's Gulf Coast that offer breathing room, intimate accomodations, and easy access to water for a relaxing, unique vacation.
 Following is all the information you need to visit one of these five undiscovered paradises.

 Located just west of Ft.
-Meyers, the tiny town of Matlacha is the perfect island getaway for a quiet and realxing vacation.
+Meyers, the tiny town of Matlacha is the perfect island getaway for a quiet and relaxing vacation.
 With local art galleries, infamous food, and prime fishing, you'll wish you discovered this paradise sooner.
 A little down the road, Pine Island offers a peaceful stay, with waterside accommodations in historic hotels, outstanding seafood, and fun beach activites like cruisers and kayaks.

 Florida's Cabbage Key is the perfect island for nature lovers--featuring multiple trails studded with mangroves, gumbo limbo, and other exotic plants.
 Take a trip to nearby Cayo Costa State Park for ideal kayaking and fishing.
 Quaint hotels like the Cabbage Key Inn and delicious, fresh seafood add to the overall package of this hidden paradise.